OliverCodez/odop-mwcalculator/README.md

 &nbsp; 1.
 Modify line 23 ("homepage") value in package.json to reflect the path of the calculator (e.g. https://mycalc.com/calc/ --> "/calc/")
 &nbsp; 2.
 If using Apache make sure the directory containing the calculator has the necessary .htaccess settings for React &nbsp; 3.
 From the client folder, run npm install and then run nmp run build to build the app &nbsp; 4.
-After build, copy the contents of the new build folder to the path where the app should live
+After build, copy the contents of the new build folder to the path where the app lives

 &nbsp; [Live Demo of Latest Build](https://treestonecode.com/mwc/calc/)